ubuntuxtreme/uXray/README.md

 =====
 		License: Artistic License 2.0

-uXray is the best and fastest way to see the anatomy of your PC Hardware
+uXray is the best and fastest way to see the anatomy of your Ubuntu PC Hardware

 Dependencies: Pleas install some packages to have full functionality